We can all help control the virus if we all stay alert.

 Public use of face coverings

-The Government recommend the use of face coverings when in an enclosed space where social distancing is not possible, or when you come into contact with people you don’t normally meet.
-From the 15th of June face coverings will be mandatory on all public transport (i.e.trains, planes, ferries, trams, buses and coaches).
-Hospital visitors and outpatients will also be required to wear face coverings.
+The Government have mandated the use of face coverings in a range of public spaces and recommend their use in all enclosed spaces where social distancing is not possible, or when you come into contact with people you don’t normally meet.
+Table A gives a summary of where face coverings must and should be worn.
 A face covering is not the same as the surgical masks or respirators used by health and social care workers.
 These should continue to be reserved for those who need them to protect against risks in their workplace.
 Guidance on how to wear and make a cloth face covering is available.

 Evidence suggests that wearing a face covering does not protect you from others.
 However, if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.

-It is essential that face coverings do not replace social distancing.
+It is essential that face coverings do not replace social distancing or self-isolation.
 If you have symptoms of COVID-19, you and your household must isolate at home in line with the stay at home guidance. face coverings do not change this.

-Face coverings do not need to be worn outdoors, while exercising, in schools, in workplaces such as offices and retail or by those who may find them difficult to wear (for example children or anyone with breathing problems).
+Face coverings do not need to be worn outdoors, while exercising, in workplaces such as offices and retail or by those who may find them difficult to wear (for example children or anyone with breathing problems).